Home / Sole Trader vs Limited Company – Which one is best for you?

 • Limited liability.
 A limited company has limited liability in terms of financial risk with the company in question.
 Your personal assets are never in danger if the limited company goes into debt, and you will likely only end up losing what you put into the limited company up until that point.

 • Sole ownership of a company name.
 As a limited company, your company’s name will always be registered within the database of Companies House.
-No there company will be able to choose this name which is a benefit not available for sole traders.
+No other company will be able to choose this name which is a benefit not available for sole traders.

 • Tax incentives.
 By doing this, you can minimise the number of national insurance contributions you have to pay and only pay dividend tax on the income you make from the company, rather than income tax on all your earnings.